huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 Internally, the include decorator makes use of the singleton [BehaviorTreeLibraryManager](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/utils/BehaviorTreeLibraryManager.html) to get a fresh new instance of the required subtree.

 Basically, there are two types of inclusion:
-- **Eager inclusion:** It happens when the [lazy](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/decorator/Include.html#lazy) attribute of the include decorator is set to `false`.
+- **Eager inclusion:** It happens when the [lazy](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/decorator/Include.html#lazy) attribute of the include decorator is set to `false` (default).
 The archetype behavior tree contains these reference nodes, but as soon as we instantiate our full tree it replaces itself with a copy of the sub-tree, built by the library.
 Notice that the sub-tree is instantiated when the behavior tree is created, ready for a character's use.
 - **Lazy inclusion:** It happens when the [lazy](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/decorator/Include.html#lazy) attribute of the include decorator is set to `true`.
 In memory-constrained platforms, or for games with hundreds of AI characters, it may be worth holding off on creating the sub-tree until it is needed, saving memory in cases where parts of a large behavior tree are rarely used.
 This may be particularly the case where the behavior tree has a lot of branches for special cases: how to use a particular rare weapon, for example.
 These highly specific sub-trees don't need to be created for every character, wasting memory; instead, they can be created on demand if the rare situation arises.
 Actually, the lazy include task creates its child sub-tree at execution time when it is first needed.